 Can I Try Kaspersky VPN For Free?

 Ring ding ding!
-Kaspersky does offer a seven-day free trial for its VPN, as we’ve said above.
-However, that package has its limits compared to the paid versions, such as:
+Kaspersky does offer a seven-day free trial for its premium VPN, as we’ve said above, along with a completely free app.
+However, that totally free package has its limits compared to the paid versions, such as:

 - Data limit: We were limited to 200 MB a day, whereas the paid versions had no limits on data usage.